-A severe storm can change everything in the blink of an eye.
-It doesn’t always have to be a tornado or hurricane to cause destruction on your home or office, and poor restoration can leave you with an unhealthy home for your family.
-As challenging as recovery can be, you can take comfort in the fact that many have gone through similar experiences.
+As challenging as a hurricane or storm damage recovery can be, you can take comfort in the fact that many have gone through similar experiences.
 This makes finding the direction you need a little easier.
-If you know what to expect and learn all you can before a storm hits, you’ll be more prepared to restore things to normal as quickly as possible.
+Once you know what to expect and learn all you can before a storm hits, you’ll be more prepared to restore things to normal as quickly as possible.

-- When inspecting your home at night, use a flashlight instead of a candle (or anything with an open flame).
+Where possible, avoid checking for water or storm damage after dark.
+If you do so, carry a flashlight instead of a candle or other open flame.
 This will alleviate the risk of a fire or explosion from a damaged gas line.

-If you do smell gas—or suspect a leak—shut off the main gas line, open the windows, and immediately go outside.
+If you do smell gas such as carbon monoxide—or suspect a leak—shut off the main gas line, open the windows, and immediately go outside.
 Notify the gas company and the proper authorities of the situation and don’t return until they’ve deemed your home to be safe.

 As safely as you can, secure yourself and remove debris from roof, gutters and make sure downspouts are intact to continue to divert water away from your property.